Hellession/ImprovedWaterWheel/README.md

 A number ranging from `0 to 1`, which represents the chance for a blab to spawn on every slot.
 Defaults to `0.1%`.

+## Flatline Falloff Speed
+`maxFlatlineFalloffSpeed` - **Default: `5.9`**

+`minFlatlineFalloffSpeed` - **Default: `3.7`**

+The water wheel slows down to a halt at a certain speed.
+Up until v1.0.5, this speed was locked into place.
+You can customize the minimum and maximum of this fall off speed.
+I don't recommend setting it to a low value, as that will result in slow spins, with longer simulations at the start (aka longer stutters).

+## Arrow Slot Coverage
+`maxArrowheadSlotCoverage` - **Default: `0.4`**

+`minArrowheadSlotCoverage` - **Default: `0.15`**

+To flip to the next slot, the arrow's position has to cover a specific proportion of the next slot, while the arrow is rotating.
+Prior to v1.0.5, this proportion was locked to 35% of the next slot, but is now random every game.
+Setting this to 0 will cause the arrow to never rotate and always point in the same direction.

 # Code
 Coming soon.
 Hold on.